vagizD/numerical-optimization-methods/README.md

-# Labs and Homeworks for Numerical and Optimization methods @ HSE SPb 2024
+# Labs and Homeworks for Numerical and Optimization methods / GPU @ HSE SPb Falls 2024 & 2025